 I’ve been thinking a lot about why people decide to have children; why I decided to have children.
-I’d like to think that I had the best of intentions when my husband and I started our journey to become parents.
-We wanted to raise a child to be an active contributor to society, to do good in this world and make it better through his/her example.
+I’d like to think that I had the best intentions when my husband and I started our journey to become parents.
+We wanted to raise a child to be an active contributor to society, to do good in this world, make it better.
 But really, I think a lot of my decision had to do with satisfying my ego.

 A BLACK HOLE OF SELF-LOATHING

 I’ve been confronted again and again with the idea that my entry into motherhood is requisitely bound to my ego.
 There have been so many instances where my ego ended up bruised or jilted through everyday interactions with my son.
 As a colicky newborn Ben cried incessantly with none of my efforts to soothe him resulting in success; or as my willful toddler throws himself to the floor when I ask him to brush his teeth, my mind makes me feel like a complete failure.
 And this sense of failure ends up spilling over to other aspects of my life.
 When I fail at calming Ben my mind sometimes spirals into a black hole of self-loathing, making me feel like a failure in all things.
 When I’m in this headspace all I can see are examples of how I’ve failed in my career, my creative aspirations, and my relationships.
 How I’ve let people down, let myself down, and would only continue to do so.